DirtBagXon/model3emu-code-sinden/README.md

 This fork uses [ManyMouse](https://github.com/icculus/manymouse) to provide 2 player gun support in Linux and MacOSX.

 Two player mouse input in Windows is currently unchanged _(supported in the official release)_ via
 the Windows Raw Input system.
-A Windows package is provided for Sinden border support.

 Better support for MAME style multi ROM sets has also been added.